SELECTIVE MUTISM INFORMATION & RESEARCH ASSOCIATION

 SMIRA’s position on diagnosis of SM:

 a.
 Diagnosing practitioners should make an assessment for SM where they believe the patient meets the criteria for such a diagnosis.

-- The preferred diagnostic criteria prior to the publication of ICD-11 in 2018 were those published in APA DSM5, which lists SM as an anxiety disorder.
+The preferred diagnostic criteria prior to the publication of ICD-11 in 2018 were those published in APA DSM5, which lists SM as an anxiety disorder.
 ICD-11 classifies SM as an ‘Anxiety or Fear Related Disorder’.
 It lists as exclusions:

 b.
-Diagnosing practitioners should make a separate diagnosis for SM even if there is a preexisting diagnosis for another disorder.
-SMIRA believes that ‘excluding’ SM as a comorbid diagnosis has been very unhelpful to medical practitioners and their patients.
+Diagnosing practitioners should make a separate diagnosis for SM even if there is a pre-existing diagnosis for another disorder.
+SMIRA believes that ‘excluding’ SM as a comorbid diagnosis in DSM5 has been very unhelpful to medical practitioners and their patients.
 This is especially true in the case of ASD.
-Of course a person with ASD can also be selectively/situationally mute (SM), and this is allowable using ICD-11 classification.
+We believe a person with ASD can also be selectively/situationally mute (SM), and this is allowable using ICD-11 classification.

-This position was made clear in The Selective Mutism Resource Manual 2nd Edition and in Tackling Selective Mutism book, which was then endorsed by Professor Sir Michael Rutter (Institute of Psychiatry, King’s College London).
+This position is made clear in The Selective Mutism Resource Manual 2nd Edition and in Tackling Selective Mutism, the latter being endorsed by Professor Sir Michael Rutter (Institute of Psychiatry, King’s College London).

 The Selective Mutism Resource Manual 2nd Edition, Johnson & Wintgens, Speechmark Publishing Ltd, London (2016)